Gwen John in Post-Impressionist Paris

 These are very good, but I prefer my own.

 Gwen John, in: Gwen John, Cecily Langdale, 1986, Yale University Press.

 When her passionate relationship with Rodin came to an end, Gwen John turned to the Church.
 The hellfire and brimstone preaching she knew in Wales was nothing like French Catholic discourse, with its reverence for the Virgin Mary.
 In Catholicism, she found comfort, and quietude and her notebooks from the period show meditations and prayers as well as sketches.

-In her paintings, the artist liked to use subtle, muted colours.
+In her paintings, the artist liked to use subtle, muted colors.
 She developed a technique of applying thick paint in small touches to create texture.
-Look up close and you can see a shimmering mosaic of miniature dabs of colour.
-In Paris Gwen John studied with James Abott McNeill Whistler from whom she learned about the immense power of subtle colour.
+Look up close and you can see a shimmering mosaic of miniature dabs of color.
+In Paris, Gwen John studied with James Abbott McNeill Whistler from whom she learned about the immense power of subtle color.

 Whistler believed painting was a logical discipline, stating that he did not teach art, but a scientific method.
-In response to his teaching, Gwen John developed a detailed numerical disc for tonal values, which allowed her to find colours which would complement each other exactly.
+In response to his teaching, Gwen John developed a detailed numerical disc for tonal values, which allowed her to find colors that would complement each other exactly.
 She also prepared her canvases herself, to her own exacting standards.

 The National Library of Wales has thousands of documents, drawings and letters by and about Gwen John.
 This little quote gives us a fascinating insight into her later life: